Sor Ye Ye: Controversy

-At the time of release, Hilda Aguirre was introduced as the film's sole star and as the song performer.
+At the time of release, Hilda Aguirre was introduced as the film's sole star and also the vocalist for its songs.
 But her singing was dubbed by the then-unknown Estela Núñez, who was forbidden to reveal that she was the singer; she was also forbidden to sing the songs in public.
 A few years later she rose to stardom in Mexico, and Enrique Guzmán revealed in an interview that Estela Núñez was the real singer in the film.